nikhil-ctds/ds-pulsar/lunastreaming-upgrade-guide/upgrade-210-to-31/kubernetes-with-kaap.md

 ### Modify Configuration for Version Upgrade

-Open `helm/kaap-stack/values.yaml` and update the following fields.
+Open `helm/kaap-stack/values.yaml` and update the following fields and store it in `current-values.yaml`.

 - Update the image.tag to `3.1_0.1` (or the specific tag you wish to use).
 - To modify other configurations, update the values.yaml as needed in the